 No, the park does not rent canoes or kayaks.
 Canoes or kayaks can be rented through outfitters in the city of Columbia.

-Does the park sell the American the Beautiful Annual or Senior Pass?
+Does the park sell or issue America the Beautiful park passes?

-Military, Senior Annual and Lifetime, or Access passes can also be obtained by visiting any national park site that charges an entrance fee.
+Military, Senior or Access passes can be obtained by visiting any national park site that charges an entrance fee.